George Stephen Morrison

 George Stephen Morrison (January 7, 1919 – November 17, 2008) was a United States Navy rear admiral (upper half) and naval aviator.
-Morrison was commander of United States naval forces during the Gulf of Tonkin Incident of August 1964, which sparked an escalation of American involvement in the Vietnam War.
-He was the father of Jim Morrison, the lead singer of the rock band The Doors, who died on July 3, 1971.
+Morrison held significant commands of United States naval forces during the Vietnam War.
+He was the father of Jim Morrison, the lead singer of the Doors.

 Early life and education

 Born January 7, 1919, in Rome, Georgia, Morrison was the son of Caroline (née Hoover; 1891–1984) and Paul Raymund Morrison (1886–1971), and raised in Leesburg, Florida.
-The Morrison family was descended from Scottish settlers who emigrated to America in the late 18th century.
-He entered the U.S. Naval Academy in 1938, graduated in 1941, and was commissioned an ensign.
+The Morrison family descended from Scottish settlers who emigrated to America in the late 18th century.
+Accordingly, Morrison said that his family was originally from the Outer Hebrides, and claimed direct descent from Robert the Bruce.
+The family had also Irish ancestry, with roots tracing back to County Cork.

+Morrison entered the U.S. Naval Academy in 1938, graduated in 1941, and was commissioned an ensign.
 Sent to Hawaii, he joined the crew of the destroyer USS Pruitt.
 On December 7, 1941, Morrison witnessed the Japanese attack on Pearl Harbor.